Great-Side-Projects/sonarqube/README.md

 * Docker
 * PostgresSQL database
 * ***Sudo privileges in your local environment or VM (mandatory for docker installation)
+* if you are in a VM, you need to open the port 9000 a public access to the Sonarqube server.

 ### Installation
 0. ***Increase the vm.max_map_count kernel setting to at least 262144.
 See https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html